mlangumier/websocket-client/README.md

 # Ouvrir 2 fenêtres sur :
 # http://localhost:8080
 ```

+## ⚡ Express

+**What is it?** A light framework for Node.js.

+**Role in this project:**

+Serves/send static files (HTML, CSS, JS) to the browser.

+Creates simple routes, to display the game page.

+**Connection to WebSockets:** Express doesn’t handle real-time communication by itself, but it provides the server base for Socket.IO to run on.

+## 🔃 Socket.IO

+**What is it?** A Node.js library that enables real-time communication between the server and browsers.

+**Role in this project:**

+Lets both players see moves instantly.

+Manages events like “player joined”, “move played”, “game over”.

+**How it works:** Uses WebSockets (with fallback if the browser doesn’t support them) to send and receive data continuously.
 ---

 ## 🔗 Features

 - **Simple  interface** using HTML + CSS